cloudfoundry-attic/cf-docs/source/docs/running/deploying-cf/common/cf-release.html.md

 ## <a id='build-the-release'></a> Build the release ##

 At this point if the Bosh CLI is not installed on the local system and targeted at a BOSH / MicroBOSH instance, do so, if necessary use this install [guide](/docs/running/bosh/setup/).

-Build the release;
+When prompted, name your release `appcloud`:

 <pre class="terminal">
-$ bosh create release
+$ bosh create release --force
 Syncing blobs...

+Please enter development release name: appcloud

 Building DEV release
 ---------------------------------